 - Enrolled in an anesthesiology residency outside of the USA

-- Spouse/partner is applying for GME-approved post graduate training program in a medical speciality in the same region as the critical care fellowship
+- Spouse/partner is applying for a GME-approved post-graduate training program in a medical specialty in the same region as the critical care fellowship

 - Internal candidates